 - Toss marshmallow squares/shapes in arrowroot powder, tapping off any excess powder.

-- Transfer to an airtight container and store at room temperature for up to 3 days or in the freezer for up to a 2 months.
+- Transfer to an airtight container for storage.
+Thanks to their high honey content, they should keep at room temperature for a week or two, in the refrigerator for up to 3 weeks or in the freezer for up to 3 months.

 Can you use date syrup or maple syrup instead of honey will it turn out the same?
 Appreciate your recipe!